Submitted by dquezada on Tue, 06/04/2019 - 11:13

 This paper is just one way that Prosperity Now is contributing to the growth of a more robust CSA marketplace, given that securing an appropriate, low-cost, user-friendly account platform continues to be one of the key barriers to starting a CSA program.
 Going forward, Prosperity Now plans to continue the conversation about information systems with practitioners and hopes to facilitate connections between potential partners in this space and CSA programs.

-To learn more about information systems and some exciting partnerships between programs and technology providers, please find the slides and audio recording from our June 4 webinar on these topics.
+To learn more about information systems and some exciting partnerships between programs and technology providers, please join us on June 4 for a webinar on this topic.

 Keep up with the latest information on our work in Children’s Savings and the field at large by joining the Campaign for Every Kid’s Future.